 Astera DW Builder captures changes on the metadata level, saving you from manually coding them separately in various areas, such as dimensional models, ETL flows, and staging tables.
 Since it boasts logical development, all you have to do is update your data models and redeploy them to reflect the changes across multiple development environments and, consequently, to your data warehouse fueling your analytics projects.

 Gives the Confidence to Move to the Cloud

 Now let’s look at the metadata and data warehouse automation wedlock from the cloud perspective.

 Businesses are moving away from the on-premise infrastructure, at least most of their data ecosystem, if not all, to the cloud.
 That’s primarily because of the world of options the cloud providers offer to store and manage data.
 There are one-click scalability options, unlimited compute power, zero hardware requirements for storing petabytes, fast and easy access to information for business users, improved query performance, and the list goes on.

 Since metadata holds all the contextual information about your enterprise data ecosystem, it is basically agnostic to the platform it is used to build the data warehouse.
 This means you can easily switch and shift your data warehouse to a more suited DW architecture to meet your changing business needs.

-The role of metadata in data warehouse automation tools here is that they take the underlying code and automatically transform it to work in the target cloud platform, saving your developers from going back to the drawing board to rewrite the code.
-With this, you can select Snowflake, Azure, Oracle, Redshift, or any other cloud provider to build or migrate your data warehouse.
+The role of metadata-driven ETL in data warehouse automation tools is that they take the underlying code and automatically transform it to work in the target cloud platform, saving your developers from going back to the drawing board to rewrite the code.
+With this, you can select Snowflake, Azure, Oracle, Redshift, or any other cloud provider to build or migrate your data warehouse from any data source.